lyfeoncloudnine/Hook/README.md

 ### Cocoapods

 Hook is available through [CocoaPods](https://cocoapods.org).
-To installit, simply add the following line to your `Podfile`:
+To install it, simply add the following line to your `Podfile`:

 ```ruby
 pod 'Hook'